 Physical abnormalities such as a serotonin imbalance may contribute to this condition.
 Serotonin is a chemical in the brain that helps regulate mood.
 An overactive amygdala (a structure in the brain that controls fear response and feelings or thoughts of anxiety) may also cause these disorders.

 Anxiety disorders can run in families.
-However, researchers aren’t sure if they’re actually linked to genetic factors.
-For example, a child might develop an anxiety disorder by learning the behavior of one of their parents who has an anxiety disorder.
+However, researchers aren’t sure if they’re linked to genetic factors.
+For example, a child might develop an anxiety disorder by learning the behaviour of one of their parents who has an anxiety disorder.
 Children can also develop anxiety disorders as a result of being raised in controlling or overprotective environments.